 Question: My question involves respirators for spraying pesticides in the garden.
 My husband handles all the “pest control” on our yard.

 He even tries at times to make his own natural homemade pesticides to use because he thinks they are safer and cheaper.
-However, should he wear pesticide masks when applying chemicals at home?
+However, should he wear pesticide masks and googles when applying chemicals at home?
 Heather, Hamilton, Canada

 Answer: Excellent question on the use of spray masks and pesticides around the home and in the garden!
 Unfortunately, many pesticide applicators, homeowners and commercial alike do not correctly use pesticide respirators, have them fitted properly and others don’t use them at all.